valentinabc19/Leukemia-Cancer-Risk-ETL/README.md

 }
 ```
 Ensure this file is included in `.gitignore`.
+> Before running the pipeline, make sure the target database is properly created and configured, as it will serve as the destination for storing the processed data.
+This step is essential to ensure smooth data loading and prevent connection or schema-related issues during execution.

 ### Installing the dependencies
 The necessary dependencies are stored in a file named requirements.txt.
 To install the dependencies you can use the command